Databases configuration

 type: mysql

-The most important thing is to configure the way Kestra connect to a database.
-For now, Kestra support PostgreSQL and MySQL.
+The most important thing is to configure the way Kestra connects to a database, what is called a datasource.

 datasources: